 And he isn't alone.
 Local undocumented migrant workers take a gamble every year as they cross back into Mexico to visit the families they support by working in the fields and flower nurseries of San Mateo County.
 As border enforcement tightens on the ground, a new Department of Homeland Security requirement to present a passport to board flights into the United States may present more complications for field workers on their way back to a guaranteed job in this country.

 "These are people who come back year after year because they have good jobs and a community here," said Kerry Lobel, interim executive director of Puente de la Costa Sur, a migrant worker resource center in Pescadero.

-"Their family depends on
+"Their family depends on them," she added.